pvtanike/Genomic-Landscape-Based-Drug-Repurposing/README.md

 1. **Binomial Test:** Tests if the CNV of gene amplification/deletion in a cohort exceeds background rates.
    - Null hypothesis: Gene alteration = background rate observed across all genes
    - Alternative hypothesis: Gene alteration > background rate (right-tailed test)
+   - **Background rate calculation**: Cohort-specific rate computed as the proportion of all CNV observations (across all genes and samples) that exceed the threshold
+     - For amplifications: p_null = (total CNV > 4 events) / (total CNV observations)
+     - For deletions: p_null = (total CNV < 1 events) / (total CNV observations)
+   - This accounts for genome-wide instability patterns specific to each HPV status group

 2. **Multiple Testing Correction:** Uses Benjamini-Hochberg FDR correction to control false discovery rate across thousands of genes tested.

-3. **Empirical Permutation Testing:** Validates statistical significance by permuting CNV status labels 1,000 times to generate null distribution.
+3. **Empirical Permutation Testing:** Validates statistical significance through bootstrap sampling from the pooled CNV distribution (1,000 iterations).
-   - Null distribution: Randomly shuffle HPV status labels among patients
+   - Null distribution: Randomly sample n CNV values (with replacement) from the entire cohort's CNV distribution across all genes
-   - Null hypothesis: Observed gene alteration frequency is due to chance
+   - Null hypothesis: Observed gene alteration frequency could occur by chance given the cohort's overall genomic instability pattern
-   - Alternative hypothesis: Observed gene alteration frequency is greater than chance
+   - Alternative hypothesis: Observed gene alteration frequency exceeds what random sampling would produce
+   - Method: For each gene, sample n values from permuted CNV pool, count how many exceed threshold (CNV>4 for amplifications, CNV<1 for deletions)
-      - P-value calculated as proportion of permutations with equal or greater alteration frequency than observed
+   - P-value: Proportion of permutations where simulated count ≥ observed count

 4. **Calculates GISTIC type scores**: calculates GISTIC score as the amplification or deletion value summed across the cohort multiplied by the frequency of amplification/deletion across the cohort